Divyanshu9Singh-arc/RockPaperScissor-Game/README.md

-# RockPaperScissor-Game
+<b># RockPaperScissor-Game<b>
-🪨📄✂️ Rock-Paper-Scissors Game
+<b>🪨📄✂️ Rock-Paper-Scissors Game<b>

-This is a simple Java-based console game where you play Rock, Paper, Scissors against the computer.
-The game runs for 5 rounds, keeps track of the score, and announces the overall winner at the end.
+<b>This is a simple Java-based console game where you play Rock, Paper, Scissors against the computer.
+The game runs for 5 rounds, keeps track of the score, and announces the overall winner at the end.<b>

-🎮 Features
+<b>🎮 Features<b>

 <b>User vs. Computer gameplay<b>